 - I have to say it will take time for me to have anything good to write about Shepard after having seen what he did with “CHIPS.”
 His acting here is execrable, although he, too, is good at bickering (in his character’s case it is unintentional) and he in no way shows any ability to rate another shot in a movie.
 Whew!
 This guy is terrible.
 Shepard has also been in or directed … ah, who cares.
 I don’t.
 Ask me another time.

-- Emmy nominee D’Onofrio is only one of two actors in “CHIPS” who actually gives a performance.
-He brings true menace through his bad-guy character “Lt.
-Ray Kurtz” and looks as if he actually tried to put some villainy into it.
+- Emmy nominee D’Onofrio is the only actor in “CHIPS” who actually gives a performance.
+He actually brings menace to his bad-guy character “Lt.
+Ray Kurtz” and looks as if he actually tried to put some verve into it.
 D’Onofrio’s talent can’t do much to elevate the movie, but I do like watching him.
 He is probably most familiar as “Det.
 Robert Goren” on “Law & Order: Criminal Intent” and is probably most remembered as psychotic “Pvt.
 Pyle” in “Full Metal Jacket” (click here for my review).
 I also liked him in “Jurassic World” (click here for my review).